School Science Lessons

 Linolenic acid, polyunsaturated omega-3 fatty acid

-Two isomers in common in vegetable oils:
+Two isomers in common vegetable oils:

 1. Alpha-linolenic acid (ALA), C18H30O2, is a polyunsaturated omega-3-fatty acid, essential fatty acid not produced in the human body.